scipy/scipy/doc/source/dev/toolchain.rst

 All the currently lowest-supported compiler versions (GCC 8, LLVM 12, VS2019 with vc142) have full support for the C++17 *core language*, which can therefore be used unconditionally.
-However, as of mid-2022, support for the entirety of the C++17 standard library has not yet been completed across all compilers [20]_, particularly LLVM.
+However, as of mid-2024, support for the entirety of the C++17 standard library has not yet been completed across all compilers [20]_, particularly LLVM.
 It is therefore necessary to check if a given stdlib-feature is supported by all compilers before it can be used in SciPy.

+C++20 support is stabilizing very slowly, even aside from modules, coroutines and several not-yet-universally-supported stdlib features.
+Given how big of a release the C++20 standard was, it is expected that it will take a while yet before we can start considering moving our baseline [30]_.
-Compiler support for C++20 and C++23 is still under heavy development [20]_.
+Compiler support for C++23 and C++26 is still under heavy development [20]_.

 Fortran Compilers
 ~~~~~~~~~~~~~~~~~